 To be honest with you, I don’t even know what model of Fender acoustic this is, but it’s not a bad acoustic guitar, regardless.

-If you want to record country songs, I would say that an acoustic guitar is pretty much essential.
+If you want to record country songs (my guide on how to do it), I would say that an acoustic guitar is pretty much essential.

 2) An Audio Interface